MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 - Sign the .cab file

 > [!NOTE]
-> The .dll representing the custom actions group (preview), its dependencies and the .cab which will contain all of them, must be properly signed with a valid certificate.
-The certificate must also be present in the desktop on which the desktop flow containing the custom actions (preview) runs on.
+> The .dll file representing the custom actions group (preview), its dependencies and the .cab file containing all of them, must be properly signed with a valid certificate.
+The certificate must also be installed on the desktop where the desktop flow containing the custom actions (preview) runs.